 ST. GEORGE’S, Grenada (AP) — Legislators in Grenada have approved a bill that makes it a crime to offend people through websites such as Facebook and Twitter.

-According to the bill, which is the first of its kind in the Caribbean, complaints about offensive comments would be filed with police.
+According to the bill, a complaint about offensive online activity would be filed with police.
 A judge would then decide if the message was offensive.

 The bill also makes it a crime to distribute child pornography, imposing fines of up to $111,000 and a maximum prison sentence of 20 years.

 The legislation imposes penalties on other online activities such as electronic stalking and identity theft.